About Us :

 President and CEO, Shrewsberry & Associates, LLC

-Mr. Shrewsberry has held several public offices, including Deputy Mayor of the City of Indianapolis, Executive Director of the White River State Park, Commissioner of Indiana Department of Administration and Executive Assistant to the Governor.
-In the private sector, he has 27 years of management experience at Indiana Bell/Ameritech.
-His service to the community includes Hanover College Board of Trustees, Indiana Convention & Visitors Association, Indiana Sports Corporation, Indiana University School of Public & Environmental Affairs (SPEA) Board of Visitors, Methodist Health Foundation and The Mind Trust Board.
-He was appointed to the Indiana Charter School Board by Governor Mitch Daniels.
+Mr. Shrewsberry, is President and CEO of the engineering and environmental consulting firm Shrewsberry & Associates.
+He previously held several public positions, including Deputy Mayor of the City of Indianapolis, Executive Director of the White River State Park, Commissioner of Indiana Department of Administration and Executive Assistant to the Governor.
+In the private sector, he had 27 years of management experience at Indiana Bell/Ameritech.
+His current service to the community includes Hanover College Board of Trustees, Methodist Health Foundation and The Mind Trust Board.
+He also previously served on the Mayor’s Office Charter School Advisory Council.
+Mr. Shrewsberry graduated from Indiana University and received his M.S. in Business Management from Indiana Wesleyan University.
+He was appointed to the ICSB by Governor Mitch Daniels.